4maan4hmed/JPEG-Compression/README.md

 ## Files

-- `JPEGCompression.m`: Main MATLAB script for JPEG compression.
+- `jpeg.m`: Main MATLAB script for JPEG compression.
 - `peppers.png`: Sample image used for compression.
 You can replace it with your own images.

 ## How to Use